informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 Follow the steps outlined to enhance the discoverability of your specimen and imaging data.
 The more details you provide, greater is the ease of discovery.

-## Data Model for Specimen Records
+## Metadata Model for Specimen Data

 [![Chart of data model](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/ATLAS_Data_Model_Specimen.jpg)](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/ATLAS_Data_Model_Specimen.jpg)